-Going through private insurance companies means that there is no set price for Advantage plans.
+Going through private insurance companies means that there are no set monthly premiums for a Medicare Advantage plan.

 You could get roughly the same coverage for wildly different prices if you are looking at two different insurance companies and their Advantage plans.

 This is why you will want to compare prices and coverage on each plan.
-Source as many quotes as you can and see who has the best price.
+Source as many quotes as you can and see who has the best price for your needs.
 At the same time, look at what is being covered and how it compares to what you need.

 Once you sign up for an Advantage plan, you are basically locked into it until the term is up ( usually a year ).

 If you are 65 and a US citizen, then you are likely eligible for Medicare Advantage.
-If you are not sure if you meet the eligibility requirements, you can always talk to an insurance agent or Medicare directly about what it takes to qualify.
+If you are not sure if you meet the eligibility requirements, you can always talk to one of our licensed insurance agents or Medicare directly about what it takes to qualify.